ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. The component restricts the bulk creation of Master Data
 1. In case of Exceptions, system triggers error messages as received from the Database

-#### B. Update and Delete a Machine Specification in the Machine Specification Masterdata DB
+#### B. Update and Delete a Machine Specification in the Machine Specification Masterdata Database

 ##### (i) Update

-On receiving a request to update a Machine Specification with the input parameters (id, name, brand, model, mtyp_code, min_driver_ver, descr, lang_code and is_active), the system updates the Machine Specification Details in the Machine Specification DB for the id received
+On receiving a request to update a Machine Specification with the input parameters (id, name, brand, model, mtyp_code, min_driver_ver, descr, lang_code and is_active), the system updates the Machine Specification Details in the Machine Specification Database for the id received

 While updating the Machine Specification the system validates the following